andrew/ultimate-awesome/README.md

 - [flipper-zero-awesome](https://github.com/123fzero/flipper-zero-awesome) - Curated Flipper Zero app catalog with the best Flipper Zero apps, plugins, games, tools, and community resources from official and community sources.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-manus-replay](https://github.com/agenaiguy/awesome-manus-replay) - Currently collecting some awesome Manus replays.
 Feel free to share your use cases.
-- [awesome-ai-tool-list](https://github.com/aitoollist/awesome-ai-tool-list) - An awesome directory of AI tools.
-The list here is the data source for the searchable web directory @  .
-Discover tools to supercharge your AI journey.
-Star this repo and join the AI revolution!.
 - [awesome-discord](https://github.com/alfg/awesome-discord) - :video_game: All Things Discord.
 - [awesome-chemicalspectraai](https://github.com/aspirincode/awesome-chemicalspectraai) - AI for Chemical Spectra.
 - [awesome-nas](https://github.com/AwesomeDog/awesome-nas) - A curated list of NAS(Network-attached storage) resources and projects.
 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
+- [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-aerospace-engineering](https://github.com/brandonhimpfen/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
 - [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.